 Despite this promising research, Short emphasizes that the development of the new facial-recognition technique is still in its initial stages and that many challenges still exist.
 “One of the major challenges is the limitation of the existing polarimetric-thermal facial database,” said Short.
 “Large sample pools are needed to develop and train complex machine-learning techniques such as neural networks computer programs that attempt to imitate the human brain to make connections and draw conclusions.”
 Another key challenge is in developing algorithms that bridge the large modality gap between visible imaging and polarimetric-thermal imaging for cross-spectrum recognition.

-According to TMR, the global military biometrics market is expected to report a CAGR of 7.4% between 2017 and 2025.
-At this pace, the market’s valuation will reach US$10.62 bn by the end of 2025, from US$5.65 in 2016.
+The global biometrics market is forecast to reach $82.8 billion by 2027, growing at a 19.3 percent CAGR from an estimated $24.1 billion in 2020, according to a report from Global Industry Analysts.
 The future growth of the biometric system market is expected to be driven by rising use of biometric technology in financial institutes and healthcare sectors, government initiative in adoption of biometrics system, and increasing use of biometric systems in criminal identification.

 The global military biometrics market is highly competitive, as its vendor landscape is marked by the presence of several large global players.
 The dominance in the market is however held by five major players – 3M Cogent, NEC Corporation, M2SYS Technology, Crossmatch, and Safran.
 Together these companies accounted for nearly 61% of the global military biometric market in 2016.
 Other Major players in this market include Fujitsu Ltd. (Japan), BIO-Key International, Inc. (U.S.), Precise Biometrics AB (Sweden), Secunet Security Networks AG (Germany), Thales SA (France), Aware, Inc. (U.S.), Cognitec Systems GmbH (Germany), Fulcrum Biometrics, LLC (U.S.), Daon, Inc. (U.S.), and Facebanx (U.K.).